ardura/Actuate/README.md

     - Bitwig tested compatible
     - Cantibile tested **uncompatible and has issues**
     - VSTHost tested **compatible but has gui issues**

+## Other Build information
+The builds on GitHub and KVR are VST3 and CLAP format, and are compiled on the following machine types:
+- Ubuntu 22.04
+- Windows' 2022 build (Win10?
+The Github runner just lists "Windows-2022")
+- MacOS 12 (Other MacOS versions are available but I picked 12 for compatibility for now.
+I have not tested on M1 Macs.)

 ## Known Issues
 - Naming presets and info may be unstable in non-windows environments as I have not tested those sorry